rogerlward/ossummit2015HOL/ex4/README.md

 +------------+------+------------------------------------------+---------+------+--------+----------+---------+--------+------+
 ```

 We pick a RabbitMQ service to connect with the application as below.
+It is strongly recommended that you provide an unique name for the service.

 ```
 cf create-service rabbitmq rabbitmq --plan free